NazarTrilisky/YouTube_GenAI_Agent/README.md

 ## How to Run
 1. `pip install -r requirements.txt`
 2. Fill in all the placeholders in the `conf` folder
-   a.
-YouTube details: video ID, etc.
+   - YouTube details: video ID, etc.
-   b.
-OpenAI details: e.g. access key
+   - OpenAI details: e.g. access key
 3. `python main.py`

 ## Helpful links